 If you’re highly successful, your achievements are obvious.
 It’s more novel and inspiring for others to learn about your mistakes.

 Simba has taken to heart his father’s lessons on inclusivity and tolerance, as evident by his close friendship with Timon and Pumbaa (who other lions might look down on — or even try to eat!)
 As a manager, he would value everyone on his team, no matter how junior.
-He would also be accessible and open to hearing questions and concerns.
+He would also be accessible and open to hearing questions and concerns, both in groups and one-on-one meetings.

 Simba’s Management Style